Clever/sentry-node/README.md

 ## Best Practices

-The Sentry client expects an instance of `Error` - it will throw an exception if not given one.
+The Sentry client expects an instance of `Error` - if it is given some other object, it will still send the error to Sentry, but much of the error content will be lost.
 This behavior is intended to align with the node.js best practice of always using `Error` instances.
 This means you should always take care to construct an `Error` object with an appropriate message before logging it to Sentry (really, you should always be using `Error` objects to represent error data throughout your codebase).

 You should always give as much context as possible with your errors.
 Make liberal use of the `extra` parameter to send more information that may help someone (most likely your future self) diagnose the cause of the error.

 If you attach other fields with important data to the `Error` instance, they will not show up in Sentry automatically.
 You should make sure to include those fields on the `extra` object.

 Sentry asks for three main fields:
-* `culprit`: who threw the exception?
-Commonly the name of the service.
 * `message`: what was the exception?
 Always the message from the passed in error.
 * `logger`: what piece of code generated the message to Sentry?
 Usually just whatever application actually holds the Sentry client.